Saquon Shugars: WWE (2023–present)

-Barbee competed on the May 15 edition of Raw, under the name Lavar Barbie, where he and his partner Drake Thompson were defeated by Indus Sher (Sanga, and Veer).
+Barbee made his WWE debut on the May 15, 2023 edition of Raw as an enhancement talent, under the name Lavar Barbie, where he and his partner Drake Thompson were defeated by Indus Sher (Sanga and Veer).
 In December 2023, it was reported that Barbee had signed with WWE after completing a tryout, where he would report to the NXT brand.
 He made his debut under the ring name Saquon Shugars on the March 22, 2024 episode of NXT Level Up, losing to Tavion Heights.
 In April, he would suffer a knee injury, sidelining him for almost a year.
-At NXT Vengeance Day on February 15, 2025, Shugars made his return as a member of the new stable DarkState alongside Dion Lennox, Cutler James and Osiris Griffin, where they attacked Fraxiom, Josh Briggs, Yoshiki Inamura, and Oba Femi.
+At NXT Vengeance Day on February 15, 2025, Shugars made his return from injury as a member of the new stable DarkState alongside Dion Lennox, Cutler James and Osiris Griffin, where they attacked Fraxiom, Josh Briggs, Yoshiki Inamura, and Oba Femi, establishing himself as a heel in the process.
 Over the next few weeks, they would attack and lay out several wrestlers, claiming that "nobody is safe".
 On the April 8 episode of NXT, Lennox, James and Shugars defeated Trick Williams, Je'Von Evans and Femi in a six-man tag team match in their first match as a team.
-At NXT Stand & Deliver on April 19, Lennox, Osiris and Shugars defeated The D'Angelo Family (Tony D'Angelo, Channing "Stacks" Lorenzo, and Luca Crusifino) in a six-man tag team match.
+At NXT Stand & Deliver on April 19, Lennox, Osiris and Shugars defeated The Family (Tony D'Angelo, Channing "Stacks" Lorenzo, and Luca Crusifino) in a six-man tag team match.
+On the December 10 episode of NXT, Lennox handed Shugars his half of the NXT Tag Team Championship in order to focus on the Iron Survivor match at NXT Deadline, thus making Shugars a champion alongside Griffin.

+On the May 19, 2026, episode of NXT, after failing to regain the NXT Tag Team Championship, this time held by The Vanity Project, DarkState would brutally assault Shugars after the match, thus removing him from the group and turning him face for the first time in WWE.
+Shugars and Darkstate leader Dion Lennox would face each other in a Weaponized Steel Cage match on the 25 August episode of NXT, with Shugars coming out the victor.
+On the 8 September episode of NXT, Shugars, Mason Rook, and Tony D'Angelo defeated Cruz Montana, EK Prosper, and Keanu Carver in a Six-Man Tag Team match to qualify for the NXT Championship No. 1 contender's Triple Threat match the following week, which Shugars lost when Tristan Angels pulled the referee out of the ring as he was counting the pinfall, and the match was eventually won by Mason Rook.